Warracknabeal Secondary College: History

-In October 1923 the Education Department approved the establishment of a high school at Warracknabeal, provided that the community "contribute £630 in three years".
+In October 1923, the Education Department approved the establishment of a high school at Warracknabeal, provided that the community "contribute £630 in three years".
 Later that month the department of Education approved the site on which the new high school was to be built.

 The Ballarat Star noted the establishment of Warracknabeal High School at the beginning of 1924, and the school submitted its first annual report at the end of that year.
-However, the school today believes itself to have been founded in 1918, although this has not been confirmed by primary sources.
+The school websites "History" page states the same opening year.

 Curriculum

-Years 7-9 are based on AusVELS.
-Year 7 and 8 students study art, technology subjects (wood, metal, textiles and food), media, drama and Japanese.
+Years 7–9 are based on AusVELS.
+Year 7 and 8 students study art, technology subjects (wood, metal, and food), media, and Japanese.
 Elective subjects begin in Year 9.
 VCE may begin in Year 10 in order to "increase subject options for students".
 However, Warracknabeal's Year 12 class may be as small as only two students.
-Therefore, the school supports virtual classes and distance education.
+Therefore, the school supports virtual VCE classes and distance education.
 Students may also enter VCAL and VET programs (operated in Horsham).

-On the completion of their secondary education, around 58% of students will enter the workforce.
+As of 2016, on the completion of their secondary education, around 58% of students will enter the workforce.
 Around 35% of students will continue their education at university, while around 7% will go into TAFE programs.

 Extracurricular activities

-The school offers nine music options and 19 sporting activities.
+The school offers private music classes for various instruments as well as sporting activities.

-The high school has an Energy Breakthrough Team.
-Students design, build and test Human Powered Vehicles (HPVs).
-They train and compete in the RACV Energy Breakthrough challenge in Maryborough.